Alex Jones ordered to pay $45.2M more over Sandy Hook lies

 “You have the ability to stop this man from ever doing it again,” Wesley Ball, an attorney for the parents, told the jury Friday.
 “Send the message to those who desire to do the same: Speech is free.
 Lies, you pay for."

-An economist testified Friday that Jones and the company are worth up to $270 million, suggesting that Jones was still making money.
+An economist testified Friday that Jones and the company are worth up to $270 million.

 Bernard Pettingill, who was hired by the plaintiffs to study Jones’ net worth, said records show that Jones withdrew $62 million for himself in 2021, when default judgments were issued in lawsuits against him.